Fit as a Mama Bear

 Why are my sugar cookies falling apart?

-If your sugar cookies are crumbly, chances are you didn't grind the hazelnuts into flour well enough.
-If there are super large chunks in the flour they won't hold together as well.
+If your sugar cookies are crumbly, chances are you didn't grind the hazelnuts into flour well enough (you left too many chunks).
+If there are super large chunks in the mixture, they won't hold together as well.

 Sugar cookies with pink icing and sprinkles, a blue linen and bowl of sugar behind them.